Video explains the tasks and objectives of Observatory which highlights the main activities and actions too

 Gender Perspective in Research

 “Gender Sensitive Research” is overcoming the covert andocentricity in research projects.
-Quality research should remove andocentric bias from the design, content, and results (Avramov, 2011: 11; Schiebinger & Schraudner, 2011: 155), be socially inclusive, and guarantee gender balanced research teams and at all decision-making levels.
+Quality research should remove andocentric bias from the design, content, and results (Avramov, Dragana, 2011: 11; Schiebinger, Londa & Schraudner, Martina, 2011: 155), be socially inclusive, and guarantee gender balanced research teams and at all decision-making levels.

 The UAB through the EGERA project, affiliated with the Observatory for Equality, is part of the network constituted by the MINECO on March 8th, 2017.
 At the time of its constitution, there were 19 projects funded by the UE on gender equality in research and science.
 These are projects in which Spanish institutions participate or take the lead.
 The network, coordinated by Unidad Mujer y Ciencia and Fundación Española para la Ciencia y la Tecnología (FCYT), is perceived as an information and resource sharing space on equality policies in research and science from the viewpoint of European projects.